sjd78/kai-ide-user-stories/wireframes.md

 # Catalog of wire frames needed for the user stories

-## Welcome Page
-  - Extension walkthroughs shown on the general Welcome page
-  - Extension specific welcome page?

-## Walkthrough for configuration points
-> [!NOTE]
-> All of the settings will drop in `settings.json` or similar file.
-Therefore, all of the settings could also be configured under the standard Settings view (Ctrl+,) or directly in the json file.

-About the UX for the Walkthrough...
-  - multi-step checklist featuring rich content
-  - when a step is activated, a brief action description with links and action buttons are presented under the step text while a longer image/description is displayed to the right
-  - most actions will:
-    - open an external URL
-    - run a command
-    - open a quick pick menu
-    - open view, panel or editor

-Walkthrough steps:
-  1. Guided setup of the Kai runtime (Wizard based?)
-    Steps:
-      - Select between:
-        - runtime included in the extensions
-        - external/custom runtime (portable app version and installed versions probably look the same to the extension so no need to differentiate the experience on that)

-      - Configure the non-analyzer runtime settings

-      - Verify the Kai runtime can be started (this is the "test the runtime starts and a simple ping/ack message is working" action):
-        - Startup the server and ping/ack or check/good-to-go
-        - Verify/configure any needed external runtimes or libraries
-          - Check java
-          - Check maven
-          - Any other runtimes that would be needed by the supported providers?

-  2. Manage analysis configuration profiles as a custom webview in the editor space
-      - View a list packaged profiles
-      - View the details of a single profile
-      - Create a new empty profile
-        - (details of the fields and what is required depends on the Kai-server)
-      - Duplicate an existing profile
-      - Remove a user created profile
-        - (new empty or duplicated profiles only -- keep packaged profiles around)

-  3. Select an analysis configuration profile
-      - Pick one from a quick pick menu
-      - Open the profile manager
-      - Note: This action may be invoked from many other places

-## Next visual component

-## Simple catalog

   - Output channel for displaying trace/debug information
     - Multiple channels are ok as long it is obvious what each channel will display.
 There may be technical/debug value in having a channel for:
       - extension processing (settings, start, stop, restart of the server)